seawind543/react-token-input/README.md

 Your CustomizeTokenComponent will receive these props from TokenInput.
 You could decide where & how to use them to `customize` your Token component.

-Could also reference this [Example Demo](https://seawind543.github.io/react-token-input/#example-customize-token-component) and its source code `ExampleCustomizeToken` from the folder `examples`.
+Could also reference this [Demo](https://seawind543.github.io/react-token-input/#example-customize-token-component) and its source code `ExampleCustomizeToken` in the folder `examples/`.

 ```JavaScript
 /**